SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ![Value configurations of created device type](/guides/users-guide/actility/deviceDatabase1.png)

-You can also have a nested structure with several values within a device type (also refer to the example of a nested structure for a "Position" device type below).
+You can also have a nested structure with several values within a measurement, event or managed object fragment (also refer to the example of a nested structure for a "Position" device type below).

 After clicking "Save", your device type is created with the values you defined.

 **Examples**

-The following picture shows an example for a device type which sends a measurement when the value is changed.
+The following picture shows an example for a message which sends a measurement when the value is changed.
 In this case also values such as the measurement type and series need to be defined.

 ![Value configuration in detail: measurement](/guides/users-guide/actility/deviceDatabase2.png)